18+ Time-series & Temporal Extensions for PostgreSQL

 Is TimescaleDB open source?

 TimescaleDB has two editions.
 The Apache 2.0 'community' edition (timescaledb) gives you hypertables, time_bucket, and basic time-series features.
-The TSL-licensed 'TSL' edition (timescaledb-tsl) adds the powerful features most teams want: columnar compression, continuous aggregates, retention policies, and bloom indexes.
-TSL is source-available but not OSI-approved — you can run it freely except as a managed cloud service for resale.
+The TSL-licensed 'TSL' edition (timescaledb-tsl) adds the features most teams want: columnar compression, continuous aggregates, retention policies, and bloom indexes.
+TSL is source-available but not OSI-approved.
+You can run it freely except as a managed cloud service for resale.
 For most teams, the practical answer is 'yes, free to use.'

 Does TimescaleDB work on AWS RDS?